Woman killed after severe storms hit Upper Dublin Township, Pa.

 Leonard says the danger is not over yet.

 Local officials describe Upper Dublin as a kind of community where neighbors look out for one another.
-On Wednesday night though, those officials are asking those neighbors to not risk their own safety in doing so.
+However, those officials are asking those neighbors to not risk their own safety in doing so.

 SEE ALSO: Storms leave homes and businesses damaged, roads blocked in Pa.